Paige668/safebubble-weather-safety/README.md

 - **Multi-hazard Support** - Earthquakes, traffic, political unrest data
 - **Advanced Analytics** - Historical risk patterns and predictions
 - **Team Management** - Family/group collaboration features

+> **Note:**
+> This MVP version uses browser localStorage for all data persistence.
+No backend database is required, making setup and demo frictionless and enabling offline use.
+> The architecture is designed for easy future migration to a cloud database (e.g., MongoDB, PostgreSQL, Firebase) as needed.

 ## Development Checklist